 Gas Exchange in Insects

-Insects do not have tiny lungs, but they do use air to get their oxygen.
-The air enters the insect through pores called spiracles then travels into tiny tubes called tracheae.
-The trachea branch off into even tinier tubes called tracheoles.
-Tracheoles contain fluid which oxygen can dissolve in, and the walls are really thin and permeable.
-This makes them well adapted for gas exchange by diffusion – oxygen diffuses into the cells, and carbon dioxide diffuses out of the cells.
+Insects do not have tiny lungs, but they do get their oxygen from air.
+The air enters the insect gas exchange system through pores called spiracles then travels into tiny tubes called tracheae.
+The trachea branch off into even tinier tubes called tracheoles which is where the gas exchange occurs.
+The highly branched tracheoles provide a large surface area, and they have very thin walls to provide a short diffusion pathway.
+Tracheoles contain fluid which oxygen can dissolve in, and the walls permeable to oxygen.
+All these things make them well adapted for gas exchange by diffusion.
+Oxygen diffuses directly into the cells, and carbon dioxide diffuses out of the cells.

-Of course, the air needs to move in and out of the insect to maintain those concentration gradients.
+Of course, the air needs to move in and out of the system of tubes in order to maintain concentration gradients.
 To do this, the volume and pressure inside the insect need to change.
-Rhythmic abdominal movements cause these changes, and air is forced in and out through the spiracles.
+Rhythmic abdominal movements cause these changes in pressure, and air is forced in and out the tracheae through the spiracles.
 In larger winged insects there is an area above the abdomen called the thorax – wing movements change the volume of the thorax to help air move in and out.

 Summary